 Introduction to Narragansett, Rhode Island

 Narragansett, Rhode Island, in Washington county, is 17 miles S of Warwick, Rhode Island (center to center) and 66 miles S of Boston, Massachusetts.The town is included in the Providence - Fall River - Warwick metropolitan area.
-As of the year 2000 census, 16,361 people lived in Narragansett.

 Narragansett was originally inhabited by the Narragansett Indians.
 It was first settled by the Europeans in the late 1600s.
-The town derived its named from an Algonquian term meaning "back and fort."
+The town derived its named from an Algonquian term meaning "back and forth."
 Some also believe the term means "people of the point."
 In the mid 1800s, the area became a popular summer recreation spot due to its various sandy beaches.
 The Narragansett's first hotel was built in 1856.
 The town was incorporated in 1901.

 Narragansett and nearby Attractions

 - Narragansett Town Beach